sharpest-minds/hiring-tips/README.md

 -  You can expect a response rate of 20-30% on a good cold email
 - You can expect a response rate of 1-2% applying through a job board if you have a good resume

-**How to do it:** You're going to run a process, and run it over and over again.
+**How to do it:** You're going to be running a process.
 The output of that process will be an email sent to someone in a company that's hiring for ML or data science.

 A realistic target if you're actively applying for jobs is ~3 of these emails per day.
-As you get better at writing them, you'll be able to send more.
+As you get better at writing them, you'll find it easier to send more.

-**Before you begin:**
+**Step 0: Before you begin:**

-1.
+1. [Download Streak for gmail.](https://www.streak.com) Streak is a free browser extension that lets you see if an email you sent has been opened or not.

+2. [Install Sapling.ai.](https://sapling.ai) Sapling is a free browser extension (Chrome only) that is specifically designed to automatically proofread emails for you.
+It is _very_ effective.

+**Step 1: Find people who are hiring:**

+The first step is to find people who are actively hiring for their companies.

+**For companies of ~100 employees or less, the person you should contact is the company's CEO.** It might seem scary to email a CEO directly, but you should understand that CEOs are in charge of the overall hiring objectives for their companies.

+If you send a CEO an email that makes you seem like a promising candidate for one of their open positions, you are helping that CEO with one of their key objectives.
+You are doing them a favor.
+(But CEOs tend to be busy, so don't take it personally if not everyone responds.)

+Most startup CEOs make themselves deliberately accessible over email.
+In fact, a startup CEO's email is usually `{CEO's first name}@{company domain}`.
+For example, my own company email is `edouard[at]sharpestminds[dot]com`.
+It's easy to guess, because I _want_ interested people to contact me.

+There are two big advantages to emailing a founder-CEO.
+First, _it's easy to find common ground with them._ You already know something the founder-CEO is passionate about: their company!
+After all, they wouldn't have founded that company if they weren't passionate about its mission.
+If you write an email that shows you're passionate about their company's mission too, they'll definitely pay attention.
+Finding someone with a sincere interest in your company - beyond just "I want a job" - is rarer than it seems.

+The second advantage of emailing a CEO is that _they can order a hiring manager to talk to you._ We're all human, and people tend to value their own time more than other people's.
+If you email a hiring manager directly, they have to decide right then if you're worth spending 30 minutes of _their own time_ (which they value a lot) talking to.
+But if you email the CEO, the CEO only has to decide if you're worth spending 30 minutes of _their hiring manager's time_ (which they value less) talking to.
+As you can imagine, they're much more likely to say yes.

+And when a hiring manager gets an email from their CEO saying "you should talk to Bob", they pretty much have to talk to Bob.

 Under construction! 🏗